pauldb89/OxLM/README.md

 #### Dependecies

-Our code uses [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) to speed up vector and matrix operations.
+We use [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) to speed up vector and matrix operations.
 Set up `$EIGEN3` to point to the directory where Eigen is installed.

-If you want to use our code for translation experiments with [cdec](http://www.cdec-decoder.org/), set `$CDEC` to point to the `cdec` repository.
+To use our models with [cdec](http://www.cdec-decoder.org/), you must first set `$CDEC` to point to the `cdec` repository.

 #### Instalation

-Run the following commands:
+Run the following to compile the code for the first time:

     cd oxlm
     mkdir build